-Standing on the eastern shore of Manhattan Island, on the banks of New York City’s East River, United Nations Headquarters remains both a symbol of peace and a beacon of hope.
-To its 18 acres come representatives of the earth’s six billion people, to discuss and decide issues of peace, justice and economic and social well being.
+The United Nations Headquarters stands on the eastern shore of Manhattan Island, along the banks of New York City’s East River as a symbol of peace and a beacon of hope.
+To its 18 acres come representatives of the earth’s seven billion people, to discuss and decide issues of peace, justice and economic and social well being.